johankok/sslscan/README.md

 # sslscan

-The container image is pushed to https://quay.io/repository/johankok/sslscan after every commit.
+The container image is pushed to https://quay.io/repository/johankok/sslscan after every release.

 ## Usage in a job